Malahide – Seaside Village, Castle, Gardens & Coastal Walks

 Family (2 adults + 2 children)42.00

-Prices are taken from the official site; visitors should check the latest rates before booking.
+Prices are current as of the official site; verify before booking.

 Getting There

-• Bus – Dublin Bus routes 32, 42 and 102 (and the night‑link 42N) connect the town to Dublin city centre, Swords and the airport.
+• Bus – Dublin Bus routes 32, 42, and 102 (plus night-link 42N) connect Malahide to Dublin city centre, Swords and the airport.

-• Car – The M1 motorway links directly to the R132/R106 regional roads.
-Free on‑site car parking (including 7 coach bays) is available at the castle; additional free parking exists near the beach opposite Oscar Taylor’s Bar.
-Street parking in the village is metered.
+• Car – The M1 motorway feeds directly into the R132/R106.
+Free on-site parking is available at the castle, including seven coach bays.
+Additional free spaces sit near the beach opposite Oscar Taylor’s Bar.
+Village street parking is metered.

-• AirportDublin Airport is 14 minutes by car; a direct Bus 102 runs between the airport and Malahide.
+• AirportDublin Airport is roughly 14 minutes away by car.
+Bus 102 runs directly between the terminal and Malahide.

 Accessibility

-The castle and gardens provide wheelchair‑accessible routes, ramps, lifts and adapted restrooms.
-Designated disabled parking spaces are located near the main car park.
-While most of the extensive parkland is accessible, a few historic garden paths have uneven surfaces that may present challenges for limited‑mobility visitors.
-Staff are on hand to assist and can arrange tailored tours.
+The estate prioritises inclusivity with wheelchair-accessible routes, ramps, lifts, and adapted toilets throughout the castle and gardens.
+Designated disabled parking is located near the main entrance.
+While most of the 260 acres are navigable, a few historic garden paths feature uneven surfaces that may challenge limited-mobility visitors.
+Staff can arrange tailored tours and provide additional assistance on request.

 Nearby Attractions

-A short drive north brings you to Ardgillan Castle, another historic house with extensive gardens and a coastal promenade – a great addition to a Malahide day‑trip.
+A short drive north leads to Ardgillan Castle, another historic estate with extensive gardens and a coastal promenade.
+Pairing the two makes for a comprehensive north-coast day trip.

 Contact & Further Details